Dimitar47/SoftUni-CSharp-Courses/README.md

 # Softuni Courses 😃
 This is a repository for my SoftUni Courses.

-This repository contains info about the Softuni courses "Programming fundamentals with C#" and "Programming basics with Java".
+This repository contains info about the Softuni courses "Programming fundamentals with C#","Programming basics with Java" and "Programming basics with Python".

 It was created by Dimitar Nikolov. 😄